drBenway/pixi-vn-wiki/Label-and-Game-Step.md

 GameStepManager.jumpLabel(StartLabel)
 ```

-Remember that if you call the `GameStepManager.jumpLabel` inside a step, the [result of first step of the called label](#step-result) will be returned.
-So you then you should return the result of the called step.
+Remember that if you call the `GameStepManager.jumpLabel` inside a step, you should return the [result of first step of the called label](#step-result).

 ```typescript
 @labelDecorator()